 Medical malpractice suits are extremely complex.
 Oftentimes, even if a victim ‘wins’ their case, they run into medical malpractice caps that limit their compensation.
 Read on to learn all about medical malpractice caps, and what this means for the victims of medical negligence.

 Medical malpractice caps are limits set by each individual state, capping the amount of money that can be awarded to a victim for non-economic damages in a medical malpractice suit.

 The Difference Between Economic and Non-Economic Compensation

 Economic damages refer to the monetary losses a victim has experienced or will experience in the future.
 Some examples of economic damages include:

 Since a monetary amount cannot be simply tied to these non-economic damages, lawmakers have placed caps on the amount that can be rewarded to victims.

 Some victims, including children and seniors, may not be awarded economic compensation due to unemployment at the time of the incident.
 This is why non-economic compensation is so important to victims of medical malpractice.

 Victims of medical negligence rely on economic and non-economic compensation in a medical malpractice suit.
 The money awarded from these cases often goes toward paying medical bills and funding mandatory changes in the lives of the victims.
 If a victim is not rewarded a sufficient amount of money to make ends meet, they will be facing a long, tough journey on their own, or with the help of state funded assistance.

-If you or someone you know is facing a medical malpractice issue, contact one of our experienced personal injury attorneys, Tim O’Keeffe, Tatum O’Brien, or Sara Monson by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free at 877-235-8002 to schedule your consultation.
+If you or someone you know is facing a medical malpractice issue, contact one of our experienced personal injury attorneys, Tim O’Keeffe, Tatum O’Brien, or Sara Monson by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free at 877-235-8002 to schedule your consultation.